-Total

-All households without dependent children

-Single person household

-One adult male

-One adult female

-One adult older than 65 years

-One adult aged between 0 and 64 years

-Two adults, no dependent children, younger than 65 years

-Two adults, no dependent children, at least one aged 65 years and over

-Three or more adults, no dependent children

-All households with dependent children

-Single parent with a least one dependent child

-Two adults with one dependent child

-Two adults with two dependent children

-Two adults with two dependent children

-Two adults with three or more dependent children

-Three or more adults with dependent children

-Dependent children were previously defined as all persons aged less than 16, plus those economically inactive persons aged 16-24 living with at least one of their parents.
-Now a slightly different definition has been adopted: All persons aged less then 18 are considered as dependent children, plus those economically inactive persons aged 18-24 living with at least one of their parents.

-Activity status:

 Under EU-SILC respondents are asked to declare the number of months of year spent in a list of activity statuses (cross-sectional part).
 From this information a "calendar of activities" can be constructed.

 Note: Separate questions also allow the construction of an "ILO activity status".

 Using the calendar of activities, the following classification of most frequent activity status is established:

 Activity and/or professional status

 Employee (full-time)

 Employee (part-time)

 Self-employed (full-time)

 Self-employed (part-time)

 Unemployed

 Pupil, student, further training, unpaid work experience

 In retirement or in early retirement or has given up business

 Permanently disabled and/or unfit to work

 Soldier

 Domestic tasks

-Other inactive

 For the 'in work poverty risk indicators', an individual is considered as having a particular activity status if he/she has spent time during the reference year in that status.

 For the pensions indicator 'aggregate replacement ratio' only persons who have spent the total reported time in the relevant activity status are considered.

 Education level:

 Under EU-SILC, the attainment levels of individuals are classified according to the 'International Standard Classification of Education' version of 1997.
 Level 0 Pre-primary education.

-- Level 1 Primary education.
+Level 1 Primary education.

-- Level 2 Lower secondary education.
+Level 2 Lower secondary education.

-- Level 3 (Upper) secondary education.
+Level 3 Upper secondary education.

-- Level 4 Post-secondary non-tertiary education.
+Level 4 Post-secondary non-tertiary education.

-- Level 5 First stage of tertiary education.
+Level 5 First stage of tertiary education

-- Level 6 Second stage of tertiary education.
+Level 6 Second stage of tertiary education

 Occupation:

-Under EU-SILC, the occupational status of individuals is classified according to the 'International Standard Classification of Occupations' version of 1988.
+Under EU-SILC, the occupational status of individuals is classified according to the 'International Standard Classification of Occupations' ISCO_08 (COM).

-3.5.
-Statistical unit
+4.5 Statistical unit

 Households and household members.

-3.6.
-Statistical population
+4.6 Statistical population

 The EU-SILC target population in each country consists of all persons living in private households.
-Persons living in collective households and in institutions are generally excluded from the target population.
+Persons living in collective households and in institutions are generally excluded from the target population

-3.7.
-Reference area
+4.7 Reference area

 The whole country

-3.8.
-Time coverage
+4.8 Time coverage

 Annual survey

-3.9.
-Base period
+4.9 Base period

 Not applicable

-4. Unit of measure
+5. Unit of measure

+Top

 Most indicators are reported as rates.
 Some are reported in other units (e.g. numbers, monetary units, etc.)

-5. Reference period
+6. Reference period

+Top

 In the Survey on Income and Living Conditions EU-SILC the following reference periods are mentioned:

 For rent, income taxes and contributions for insurance:

-- The current month (rent or imputed rent house) - The previous calendar year, ie for 2009, the reference year is 2008 (employees and self-employed income, social benefits, pensions, financial assistance to and from third parties, investment income, taxes, etc.)
+• The current month (rent or imputed rent house)

+• The previous calendar year, ie for 2012, the reference year is 2011 (employees and self-employed income, social benefits, pensions, financial assistance to and from third parties, investment income, taxes, etc.)

 For employment and unemployment:

-- days of the survey (main occupation, marital status) - 2 weeks after the day of the survey (possibility of work) - 12 last month, before the day of the survey (job change)
+- · days of the survey (main occupation, marital status) - 2 weeks after the day of the survey (possibility of work) - 12 last month, before the day of the survey (job change) For health:

-For health: